 Skyward Family Access

 Also, if you want to put a "love line" in the yearbook for your child, please go to the website and choose "business ad 1/8 page".

 Library News by Mrs. Browning, Librarian

-I am still accepting pictures for our Military Wall of Honor bulletin board in the library.
+I am still accepting pictures for our Military Wall of Honor bulletin board.
 There is no deadline.
 As pictures and information come in, I will add them to the bulletin board.
-Please don’t send huge pictures so we will have room for all of the ones that come in.
-I will return the pictures to you at the end of the year.
+Please don’t send huge pictures so we have room for all of the ones that come in.
+I will return the picture to you at the end of the year.

 Positive Behavior Support by Mrs. Cristan, Assistant Principal

 Flour Bluff Elementary has many exciting learning opportunities that students participate in around the school.
 This includes classes in the science lab, library, computer labs, music room, counselor’s corner, and gym.

 In order to get to these different places, we ask them to follow the same four core expectations from Positive Behavior Interventions and Support (PBIS) in the hallway as we do in all other areas of the school: